-In 2016, law changes established the ownership of a new NBA quality arena in Milwaukee with the Wisconsin Center District.
-As of December 31, 2019, construction is complete on the new Arena (Arena).
-Capital assets reflect the full value of the Arena, including contributions made by Deer District LLC and the Greater Milwaukee Foundation, pursuant to the Arena Finance, Funding, and Construction Funds Escrow Agreement.
+In 2016, law changes established the ownership of a new NBA quality arena (Arena) in Milwaukee with the Wisconsin Center District.
+Construction was completed on the Arena in 2019 and capital assets reflect the full value of the Arena, including contributions made by Deer District LLC and the Greater Milwaukee Foundation, pursuant to the Arena Finance, Funding, and Construction Funds Escrow Agreement.

 In 2020, the District issued debt for the purpose of funding an expansion of the Wisconsin Center.
-The expansion will increase the size of the exposition hall by 60% to a total of 300,000 contiguous square feet, include a new fourth floor ballroom and will add no less than 24 new meeting rooms and 400 parking spaces.
+The expansion will increase the size of the exposition hall by 60 percent to a total of 300,000 contiguous square feet, include a new fourth floor ballroom and will add no less than 24 new meeting rooms and 400 parking spaces.
 The completion of the expansion is expected during the first quarter of 2024.